← All posts

 We're running an AI Impact Assessment that places knowledge workers in one of four zones based on their role's AI exposure and how much they're already using AI to augment their work.

-Most Finance Analysts we've seen so far land in High Exposure / Low Augmentation — meaning their tasks are very automatable, but they haven't really started adapting.
-This is the riskiest zone.
+Most Finance Analysts we've seen so far land in High Exposure / Low Augmentation — meaning their tasks are very automatable, but they haven't started using AI yet.
+This is also where the biggest unlock lives.

-The good news is it's also the easiest to move out of.
+Good news: it's the easiest zone to move out of.
 The shift from "low augmentation" to "high augmentation" doesn't require a career change.
 It requires building a few new habits over a few months.

 What to actually do about it

-If you're a Finance Analyst and you want to stay ahead of this, here's a realistic 90-day plan:
+If you're a Finance Analyst and want to know where to start, here's a realistic 90-day plan:

 Month 1 — Wire AI into your existing workflows.
 Pick the 3 most repetitive tasks in your week.
 For each one, build a workflow with Claude or ChatGPT.
 Don't try to automate everything — just compress the time on things you do every week.
 By the end of the month, you should be saving at least 5 hours/week.